 The good people go to church weekly and listen to Christian radio.
 They are considered “wise” if they avoid thinking.
 They pray, sing and read the Bible.
-They go nuts about “family values.”
+They talk a lot about “family values.”
 They vote Conservative in Canada and Republican in the States.

 Although often attributed to Christians, these categories wouldn’t work for Christ.
-But if you’ve got these categories in your head, you might actually misunderstand what Jesus taught it in one of his best known stories.
+If you’ve got these categories in your head, you might actually misunderstand what Jesus taught it in one of his best-known stories.

 Everyone is familiar with the parable of the “Prodigal Son” or the “Lost Son” — this is what it was called when I was in Sunday School.

-These are actually completely inaccurate titles for this story; they reflect a complete misreading.
+These are actually completely inaccurate titles for what goes on in this story.
 This version presents two sons, one “good” and one “bad.”
 The bad son squanders his inheritance on parties, loose women and going to R-rated movies.
 The good son stays at home, works hard and goes to church, etc. The bad son finally sees the light when his money runs out and repents of his evil deeds and is welcomed back into the family.
 The moral of the story is that God will forgive us if we repent of being bad and become good.

 Although this it is true that God will forgive, this is not at all what the parable is about.